The MGA With An Attitude

 MGAguru.com MGAguru.com

-ALTERNATE CARBURETORS on the MGA -- CB-101
+CARBURETORS You May Find on the MGA -- CB-101

 MGA carburetors

-Original type SU H4 carburetors
+Original type SU H4 carburetors on pushrod engine

-If someone was a maximum performance nut, you might find a Weber dual side draught carburetor, which has the potential of giving good top end power, but can be difficult to tune for reasonable performance in daily driving conditions.
+If someone was a maximum performance nut, you might find a Weber dual side draft carburetor, which has the potential of giving good top end power, but can be difficult to tune for reasonable performance in daily driving conditions.
 These may not be much different than the SU carbs for top end performance.
 A Weber 40DCOE (40mm throat) would be close to the SU #4 carbs, and a Weber 45DCOE would be close to the SU #6 carbs in performance.
 Flat out racers may prefer the Weber for a small edge on far top end performance.
-Vintage racers may perfer the SU for appearance and ease of tuning.
+Vintage racers may prefer the SU for appearance and ease of tuning.

 Weber 45DCOE Carburetor